disco-io/disco-io/README.md

 Hope you'll stick around and follow my CS progress...
 I promise I'll make a project some day that will shake the world! :)
-> Icon by nyurei on Picrew; Profile View Counter by @arturssmirnovs
+> Icon by nyurei on Picrew; Profile View Counter by @antonkomarev